sudanchapagain/zide/README.md

 You can configure the existing layouts (or create new ones) by editing the `.kdl` files in the `layouts/` directory.
 Here you can tweak things such as how wide you want `yazi` to be vs the editor, and any other layout tweaks you want to make.
 The one absolute requirement is that **your editor pane must be next to the `yazi` pane**.
 There's no way to uniquely identify the different panes in `zellij`, therefore these scripts depend on calling `zellij action focus-next-pane` to focus your editor from `yazi`.
 If you want to lay your panes out in a different way, you can update focus command in the `yazide` script to make sure you focus the right pane.

-Both the `zide` and `yazide` commands are somewhat configurable:
+Both the `zide` and `yazide` commands are somewhat configurable via some constants declared at the top of the scripts:

 ### `zide`
 The main `zide` command controls opening new `zide` tabs, either in an existing session if inside one or starting a new one.

-1. `ZIDE_DIR`: Controls the location of the zide project files (ie. where you installed zide to)
-2. `ZIDE_DEFAULT_LAYOUT`: Default layout.
+1. `ZIDE_DEFAULT_LAYOUT`: Default layout.
 Available layouts can be found in the zide layouts/ directory

 ### `yazide`
 The `yazide` command is a wrapper around `yazi` which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
 Unless you're making custom layouts, you'll probably never need to run this yourself, but it is somewhat configurable.